Structure of the Planning & Development Department

 The Building Services Branch looks after the processing of your building permit application.
 Approval of an application to construct a building will involve examination of construction drawings, confirmation of zoning and setbacks, approval from CBRM Engineering, and possibly approval from the Department of the Environment and approval of the Department of Transportation.

-The Bylaw Enforcement and Licensing Branch is responsible for administering various municipal bylaws and provincial regulations including the Parking Meter Bylaw, Taxi Bylaw, Vendors and Traders of Goods Bylaw, and the Unsightly Premises Act.
+The Bylaw Enforcement and Licensing Branch are responsible for administering various municipal bylaws and provincial regulations including the Parking Meter Bylaw, Taxi Bylaw, Vendors and Traders of Goods Bylaw, and the Unsightly Premises Act.

 Planning & Development Department Staff